 In addition to the listed versions, there were also unofficial ports to both the GBA and GP32 systems.

-Though fans have been hoping for a true sequel, Chahi has stated that he wishes for the game to have no sequels as he wants the ending of the original to remain ambiguous and fans could make their own conclusion to the franchise.
+Though fans have been hoping for a true sequel, Chahi has stated that he wishes for the game to have no continuation as he wants the ending of the original to remain ambiguous and fans could make their own conclusion to the franchise.

 "I think the story is complete.
 It has a lot of mystery, so doing a sequel would be very tricky.
 It could break the magic it has."